GrantS2S/website/content/integrations/sap-business-one/magento-fulfillment.md

 ### Sync Stock Levels
 If your WMS or fulfillment partner supports stock feeds, Stock2Shop can automate the updating of stock levels directly on Magento.

+[Click here](/help/features/sap-business-one/ "SAP Business One Features") to view our SAP Business One feature set.